c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *There is 38k free RAM to use from BASIC, but 64k RAM from asm*

-But since we are not going to use BASIC, we *turn it off* and it releases to us 8k RAM.
+But since we are not going to use BASIC, we *turn it off* and it releases 8k RAM.
-And if we continue to turn everything off, like the KERNAL and so on, then there we will have The full 64k of free RAM.
+And if we continue to turn everything off, like the KERNAL and so on, then the 64k RAM will be available for us.

 To turn these things on / off, use the address `$01`_

 In the Chipdisk we use two configurations:

 -  All RAM except ``$d000 - $dfff`` (area reserved for IO:
-   VIC / SID / CIA): it is always used, except with the sids decompressed
+   VIC / SID / CIA): always used, except when the sids are decompressed
--  All RAM (64k free RAM): Used when the sids are decompressed
+-  All RAM (64k free RAM): Used only when the sids are decompressed

 It is used like this: